Skip to main content

 Key Benefits

-• Live enterprise data — Assignments read directly from your SAP system, so reports and decisions reflect current data without manual exports.
+• Live enterprise data — Agents read directly from your SAP system, so reports and decisions reflect current data without manual exports.

 • Secure OAuth authentication — Uses the standard OAuth 2.0 Client Credentials flow with automatic token caching and refresh, keeping credentials safe and minimizing token endpoint calls.